Close

 FAQs

 SUBU exists to make student life better and Clubs & Societies Committee Members are fundamental to this.
 They lead on specific aspects of how we are run and can have a real impact on all students.
-A club or society consists of 3 mandatory elected committee members and an additional 5 optional roles who are the leadership team for the society members.
+A club or society consists of mandatory elected committee members and additional optional roles who are the leadership team for the society members.
 These members are a group of like-minded individuals with the same interests in a particular area such as a hobby or a sport, a profession or career, a culture or faith for example.
 The club or society is a place where students pay a fee to become a member and will come together to build friendships, take part in activities together and, in some cases, compete in competitions.
 Committee members lead a club or society, creating a safe space for students to feel part of a community.

-In order to be eligible to contest one of the roles you must be eligible at the point of election and for the remainder of the 2022/23 academic year.
+In order to be eligible to contest one of the roles you must be eligible at the point of election and for the remainder of the 2023/24 academic year.

 In order to be eligible to vote or stand for a Club and Society position you must be a Student Member of the Union and be a paid member of the Club or Society.
 Affiliate members are not able to vote for any roles, or stand for a mandatory role (President, Treasurer, Secretary) but they may stand for a non-mandatory role, such as Health and Safety Officer.